 With our service, you’ll always get to enjoy a safe online experience.
 We only use strong encryption algorithms (like AES), we don’t store any logs, and we let you choose between up to 6 VPN protocols (including the very secure OpenVPN and SoftEther protocols).

 No need to make a commitment from the get-go.
-Before choosing a subscription plan, you can actually test-drive our VPN service free of charge for 24 hours – plenty of time to see if our Kill Switch meets all your needs.
+Before choosing a subscription plan, you can actually test-drive our VPN service free of charge – plenty of time to see if our Kill Switch meets all your needs.

 Plus, once you do become a CactusVPN user, you’ll still get to take advantage of our 30-day money-back guarantee if the service doesn’t work as advertised for you.